robphoenix/IPA/README.md

 > the fact that 127.1 can be considered a valid IP address
 > that translates to 127.0.0.1.

-Check if a dotted decimal or CIDR notation subnet mask is valid:
+Check if a dotted decimal, dotted binary or CIDR notation subnet mask is valid:

 ```elixir
 iex> IPA.valid_mask?("255.255.255.0")